eugenia1984/english/glossary.md

 - **attempts**: refers to efforts or tries to do something.
 For example: `He made several attempts to unlock the door.` -> He tried multiple times to unlock the door.

-- **attend** means to be present at an event or place.
+- **attend**: means to be present at an event or place.
 It's often used regarding schools, colleges, meetings, or events.
 It implies regular participation or presence at a specific place or event.

 - **attendance**: refers to the act of being present at a place, such as a meeting, class, or event.
 For example: `Attendance at the meeting was high.` -> This means many people were present at the meeting.